Non-commutative Barge-Ghys quasimorphisms: an erratum: Corrections to the main results

 There are disclaimers we need to make at this point.
 First of all, we could not devise a general definition of ``Barge-Ghys quasimorphisms''.
 These two kinds of Barge-Ghys quasimorphisms are the only cases we could came up with.

 Second, the Barge-Ghys quasimorphisms associated with a connection are distinct from the homogeneous Barge-Ghys quasimorphisms.
 These are two distinct classes which rarely intersect, and we do not know if they can be united in a meaningful class of more general quasimorphisms.
+However, each Barge-Ghys quasimorphism accociated with a $G$-bundle with connection is equivalent to the homogeneous Barge-Ghys quasimorphism associated with the same connection (\ref{_HBG_equiv_to_BG_Claim_}).